Gyanesh Kumar

-Gyanesh Kumar (born 27 January 1964) is the current chief election commissioner of India, and the first to be appointed under the Chief Election Commissioner and Other Election Commissioners (Appointment, Conditions of Service and Term of Office) Act, 2023.
-He has previously served as an election commissioner and as an IAS officer.
+Gyanesh Kumar (born 27 January 1964) is a former IAS officer who currently serves as the Chief Election Commissioner of India and the first to be appointed under the Chief Election Commissioner and Other Election Commissioners (Appointment, Conditions of Service and Term of Office) Act, 2023.
+He has previously served as an election commissioner and as a Cooperation Secretary.

 He came under scrutiny during the 2025 Indian electoral controversy, where the Election Commission of India (ECI) was accused of collusion with the ruling Bharatiya Janata Party (BJP) and of having engaged in electoral fraud in the 2024 Indian general election.

 Early life and education

-Gyanesh Kumar was born on 27 January 1964 in Agra, Uttar Pradesh.
-He completed a BTech at IIT Kanpur.
-Following his graduating, Kumar pursued Business Finance at the Institute of Chartered Financial Analysts of India, before studying Environmental Economics at Harvard University.
+Gyanesh Kumar was born in Agra, Uttar Pradesh.
+He completed his BTech in Civil Engineering from IIT Kanpur.
+Following his graduation, Kumar pursued Business Finance at the Institute of Chartered Financial Analysts of India, before studying Environmental Economics at Harvard University.

-Career
+Early career

-Kumar served as Joint Secretary to the Government of India in the Department of Defence Production at the Ministry of Defence from 2007 to 2012.
-He later served as Joint Secretary to the Government of India in Ministry of Home Affairs from 2016 to 2018 and then as Additional Secretary to the Government of India from 2018 to 2021.
+Kumar is a former Indian Administrative Service (IAS) officer of the 1988 Kerala cadre.
+He served as Joint Secretary in the Department of Defence production at the Ministry of Defence from 2007 to 2012.
+He then served as Secretary in the Ministry of Parliamentary Affairs and the Ministry of Co-operation.

-He was later served as Secretary to the Government of India in the Ministry of Parliamentary Affairs and Ministry of Co-operation.
-During his tenure, the Co-operation Ministry saw the enactment of the Multi-State Cooperative Societies (MSCS) (Amendment) Act, 2023, and formation of three new national cooperative bodies, those being the Bharatiya Beej Sahakari Samiti Limited (BBSSL), National Cooperative Organics Limited (NCOL), and National Cooperative Export Limited (NCEL).
+Kumar was involved in the drafting of the Jammu and Kashmir Reorganisation Act, which revoked the special autonomous status granted to Jammu and Kashmir in 1947.
+In January 2020, Kumar was assigned to the Ministry of Home Affairs, wherein he was involved in the establishment of the Shri Ram Janmbhoomi Teerth Kshetra, the organisation overseeing the construction and management of the Ram Mandir at the site of the demolished Babri Masjid.
+Following his retirement, Kumar was appointed as the Election Commisionser in March 2024 along with Sukhbir Singh Sandhu.